Ultimate Asia – Singapore, Cambodia and Thailand

 In between these stops, you’ll pause at a totally isolated cove for a picnic lunch on the beach.
 There will also be ample time to sunbathe and to swim and snorkel amongst incredibly clear waters and pristine coral.

 - Day 13

 Today is free to relax and enjoy Phuket.
 There are many excellent facilities on offer at your hotel, plus of course the magnificent beach, but should you wish to stay active we have a few ideas in mind.
 Another speedboat trip could take you out to the Phi Phi islands, or to dive or snorkel again in Phang Nga Bay.
 Staying on the island, dramatic hikes are available in the jungly mountainous interior, or you might like to indulge in some cultural immersion with a cooking class or village walk.
 Alternatively, head to one of the livelier beaches on the island for lots of shopping, dining, and nightlife opportunities.
 Make sure to ask your expert for their recommendations on how best to spend this day!

-Today your adventures in Thailand must come to an end.
-At the appropriate time, you’ll be transferred privately from your beach resort to Phuket Airport, arriving in good time to check-in for your onward flight.
+Sadly your adventures in South East Asia must come to an end.
+At the appropriate time, you’ll be transferred privately from your beach resort to Phuket International Airport, arriving in good time to check in for your onward flight.